The Oxy Electorate

 Columbiana lies in the heart of “steel valley,” a strip of Pennsylvania, Ohio, and West Virginia where most mills closed a long time ago, and those that are left operate with a dramatically reduced workforce.
 The loss of the region’s main economic engine is like a generational time bomb, a slow-motion detonation that reverberates for decades in empty main streets and collapsing local populations.

 But in one area Columbiana recently registered a modest positive gain.
 The number of people who cast a ballot in the 2016 presidential race was greater than in 2012, even though, as a state, Ohio recorded a net loss in turnout from the previous election.
 This pattern holds for nearly all opioid-ravaged counties.
-And not just in Ohio — in Pennsylvania, Wisconsin, and Michigan as well, all of them crucial to the presidential election’s outcome.
+And not just in Ohio — in Pennsylvania, Wisconsin, and Michigan as well, all of them crucial to the outcome of the election.
 In 9 of the Ohio counties that Trump successfully turned from Democrat to Republican, six log overdose rates well above the national norm.
 All of the Pennsylvania counties that chose Obama in 2012 and Trump in 2016 have exceptionally high overdose rates, averaging 25 people per 100,000; in none of these counties did vote totals fall.

 Although we await hard data on voters to learn more about the patterns that produced last Tuesday’s shocking upset, we already know that Donald Trump drove rural and ex-urban voters to the polls in numbers that compensated for his weaker turnout in suburban areas.
 He did not flip every one of these counties; many were already favored to vote Republican.
 But he did run up the margin separating him from Clinton, accumulating a vote total in his favor that proved impossible for his opponent to overcome.